Lawyers for Climate Action NZ

 Lawyers for Climate Action NZ Inc (LCANZI, also known as LCANZ) is a climate advocacy group that has been active since 2019.
 A non-profit, it includes over 300 lawyers, solicitors, and academics.
 LCANZI was created to encourage New Zealand to take more ambitious actions to meet its Paris Agreement commitments.

-LCANZI has advocated for New Zealand's law and actions to be consistent with its stated commitments under the Paris Agreement, the Treaty of Waitangi, and requirements under recent climate regulation such as the Climate Change Response (Zero Carbon) Amendment Act.
+LCANZI has advocated for New Zealand's law and actions to be consistent with its stated commitments under the Paris Agreement, Te Tiriti o Waitangi principles, and requirements under recent climate regulation such as the Climate Change Response (Zero Carbon) Amendment Act.
 Activities undertaken by the group have included climate change litigation, consultation, submissions, and pro-bono legal advice.

-History

 LCANZI held its first AGM in June 2019 and elected Jenny Cooper as president.
+As of 2023, LCANZI's current President is Bronwyn Carruthers.
 Membership has been open to all people who hold a law degree, however students and non-lawyers have also been able to join as associates.

+Notable cases

 Lawyers for Climate Action v.
 Firstgas Group

 In 2021, LCANZI filed a complaint with the New Zealand Advertising Standards Authority against an advertising campaign by First Gas.
 LCANZI argued that the First Gas advertisements amounted to greenwashing, due to factual inaccuracies and encouragement of complacency instead of action to address climate change.
 This claim was partially upheld by the New Zealand Advertising Standards board, which ordered First Gas to remove the advertisements.

 Lawyers for Climate Action v.
 Climate Change Commission

 In another notable case in 2021, LCANZI filed a judicial review of the New Zealand Climate Change Commission’s recommendations to the New Zealand Government.
 This case questioned the Climate Change Commission's carbon calculations and accounting that informed the recommendations for the government's amendment of New Zealand's nationally determined contribution for 2021 to 2030.
 LCANZI advocated for more transparent recommendations that clearly advocated for domestic emission reductions and contributed to New Zealand's global commitments towards a 1.5°C pathway.

 The case was unsuccessful with the High Court ruling that the Zero Carbon Act did not require meeting the 1.5°C global pathway in order to contribute to global commitments towards this aim.
 Justice Jill Mallon stated that other factors—such as economic impacts—are also important to the Climate Change Commission's recommendations.
 The Climate Change Commission described defending itself as a non-beneficial use of time and resources for the New Zealand public, and, unsuccessfully, sought for LCANZI to pay for its costs.
+LCANZI has said it will appeal the Climate Commission case through the court of appeal.